 Form E: Notice of Change of Information

-May 1, 2024
+TBD

+This form is illustrative of the fields that must be completed in the Market Participant Service Portal (MPSP) via the Market Information System (MIS) Certified Area.
+This form may not be submitted to ERCOT outside of the Market Participant Service Portal unless instructed by ERCOT in writing.

+Please refer to the ERCOT’s Identity and Access Management User Guide for information on accessing the Market Participant Service Portal.

 NOTICE OF CHANGE OF INFORMATION

-A Market Participant must update, amend and/or correct the registration information previously submitted to ERCOT using this Notice of Change of Information (NCI).
-The Market Participant must notify ERCOT of any change to the information or additional information on any application or form that it has previously submitted to ERCOT according to the notification timeframe in the ERCOT Protocols or, if the Protocols do not contain a timeframe for the subject matters, at least 30 days before the change will take effect.
-Please fill out this form electronically, print and execute.
-Submit all changes and/or additional information by one of the following methods: 1) Market Information System (MIS); or 2) email to MPRegistration@ercot.com.
+A Market Participant must notify ERCOT of any change to the information or additional information on any application or form that it has previously submitted to ERCOT according to the notification timeframe in the ERCOT Protocols or, if the Protocols do not contain a timeframe for the subject matters, at least 30 days before the change will take effect.

-Except as otherwise required by the ERCOT Protocols, ERCOT will send a written acknowledgement of receipt of the changes within five Business Days of receipt and will notify Market Participant of any deficiencies or any additional documentation required within 10 days of receipt.
+Except as otherwise required by the ERCOT Protocols, ERCOT will send a written acknowledgement of receipt of the changes within five Business Days of submission in the MP Portal and will notify Market Participant of any deficiencies or any additional documentation required within 10 days of receipt.
 The notice of receipt will be sent to the email address of the Authorized Representative on file with ERCOT or the address specified in the NCI received by ERCOT.

-The following contacts/information can be changed via the submittal of this NCI:
+The following contacts/information can be changed via the Market Participant Service Portal:

 Authorized Representative (“AR”) – Responsible for updating all registration information, and will be the contact person between the Market Participant and ERCOT for all business matters requiring authorization by ERCOT.
 (All Market Participant Types)

-Backup AR – May perform the functions of the AR in the event the AR is unavailable.
+AR Secondary Email – Optional.
+May be a shared mailbox used for receiving general communications and/or notices and is for informational purposes only (no actions or submissions originate from this email address).
+(All Market Participant Types)Backup AR – May perform the functions of the AR in the event the AR is unavailable.
 (All Market Participant Types)

-User Security Administrator (USA) – Responsible for managing the Market Participant’s access to ERCOT’s computer systems through Digital Certificates.
+User Security Administrator (USA) – Responsible for managing the Market Participant’s access to ERCOT’s computer systems.
 (All Market Participant Types)

 Backup USA – May perform the functions of the USA in the event the USA is unavailable.
 (All Market Participant Types)